HoduRe/Pinball/README.md

 <ul>-The upper left balls from the higher stage are slightly differently positioned, since we couldn't find a sprite for them,
 which led to having different size, and so, to being in a different place than intended<br>
+-The kicker doesn't compress: instead, it just goes down<br>
 </ul>

 ## Credits